brisamh/education/README.md

 ## Data
 **Source:**
 - **EdGap Dataset:** Provides average ACT scores and socioeconomic factors at the census tract level.
 - **National Center for Education Statistics (NCES) – School Info Dataset:** Includes over 100k school records with key school identifiers and attributes such as Charter status.

+**Additional Data:**
 - **Civil Rights Data Collection (CRDC):** Provides the number of student referrals and arrests at the school level.

-**Additional Data:**
+- **National Center for Education Statistics:** Used to generate a table of data at the public school level for various characteristics about each school, such as Student:Teacher ratio, the locale of the school (city/rural etc), and many other data points
 - **Higher Education Institutions by ZIP code:** Used to estimate the influence of nearby colleges and universities.
 - **State-level ACT/SAT Testing Policy Data:** Indicates whether testing is mandatory, optional, or not provided.